 Mongolian beef Stir fry is a Chinese-American takeout dish and has nothing to do with Mongolia, but it will most definitely assuage one’s cravings for Chinese food.

-It is crispy pieces of beef glistening from a sticky sweet and salty velvety sauce with a side of rice or fried noodles.
-With Chinese food outrageously over priced in Nigeria, make your very own delicious Chinese food and make everyone around happy.
+It is crispy pieces of beef glistening with a sticky sweet and salty velvety sauce with a side of rice or fried noodles.
+With Chinese food outrageously overpriced in Nigeria, make your very own delicious Chinese food and make everyone around happy.
 The ingredients for Mongolian beef Stir fry are readily available and inexpensive.